harvardfop/harvardfop.github.io/_posts/1111-11-11-backcountry-living.md

 ##### Some Final Words

 This can be a sensitive issue and should be discussed before you leave Cambridge.
-Even if they do not plan to get their periods, all female FOPpers should bring their own pads or tampons and some extra plastic bags - ideally in a system like the one described above.
-An evening run to CVS with your FOPpers can give any unprepared female FOPper a chance to make these purchases.
+Even if they do not plan to get their periods, all FOPpers whose body can have a period should bring their own pads or tampons and some extra plastic bags - ideally in a system like the one described above.
+An evening run to CVS with your FOPpers can give any unprepared FOPper a chance to make these purchases.
 Be sure to explain to your FOPpers that tampons and sanitary pads must be bagged and carried out.
 The plastic bags should be bearbagged with the food every night.
 Tampons and pads cannot be left in outhouses or buried - they will attract bears and other animals.

 ### Drinking Water